MSc Environmental Consultancy

 Study facilities

-Frenchay Campus library is the largest in the south west, with a huge range of resources for background reading and research.
-The library operates various systems that offer access to its resources at any time suitable to you.
+Frenchay Campus library is the largest in the south-west, with a huge range of resources for background reading and research.
+The library operates various systems offering access to its resources when it suits you best.

-Our Study Skills pages provide information on online help, workshops and individual support.
-Also, for international students or any student who uses English as an additional language, there is information on our English language pages.
+Our Study Skills pages provide information about online help, workshops, and individual support.
+Also, for international students or any student who needs additional English language skill support, there's more information on our English language pages.

 Learn more about our facilities and resources.